tuulos/kv_question/README.md

 # kv_question

 Your job is to build a simple key-value server.
 To make the task easier, the server only serves **read-only** data that is provided in a separate file.
 The data doesn't need to be mutated in any way by the server.
-Clients need to be able to contact the server over network (you can choose the protocol), send a query containing a key, and the server will answer with a corresponding value from the dataset, if the key exists.
+Clients need to be able to contact the server over network (you can choose the protocol), send a query containing a key, and the server will answer with the corresponding value from the dataset, if the given key exists.

 The key-value data is provided in the following format:
 ```